 Also don't forget the fact that you're locked into your lease and can't sell it to recoup your losses.

 When you understand how the game is played and hack your way into your first exotic, you'll find out just how freaking fun this game is.

 Now that you see first-hand the power of car hacking, and how to hack your own cars, you have two options:

 OPTION #1 - You can do this yourself through trial and error - try to hack your own exotic car, but risk losing money on a bad deal, buying the wrong car, or getting scammed by a bad dealer.

-OPTION #2 - Get it right the first time by learning the proven step-by-step blueprint and strategy from someone who has owned more than 150 exotics, but also taught over 8500 people how to buy their first exotic without being rich.
+OPTION #2 - Get it right the first time by learning a proven step-by-step blueprint from someone who has not only owned more than 150 exotics, but also taught over 8500 people how to buy their first exotic without losing money.